dta logo

 The Democratic Tech Alliance is a coalition of members from different political groups in the European Parliament, with civil society actors, think tanks, experts and European businesses working to create an EU tech ecosystem that supports democratic values and the public interest.

-At the same time, isolation is not the answer, and the EU must continue to work with trusted international partners, in particular in those areas where the EU lacks its own capacities.
-In the same vein we must consider the global impact of the EU's choices in a world with finite resources.
+In all this, isolation or protectionism is not the approach DTA aims for.
+The EU must continue to work with trusted international partners, in particular in those areas where the EU lacks its own capacities.
+In the same vein we must consider the global impact of the EUs choices in a world with finite resources.

 Our principles